Table of Contents

 Tiger Wood’s black box evidence reveals Tiger was speeding, but many experts believe this was a distracted driving accident, possibly prescription drug-influenced.

-[Update 04/01/2021]: Police have demanded to inspect Tiger Wood’s Black Box to determine if he fell asleep at wheel, or was speeding.
+Police have demanded to inspect Tiger Wood’s Black Box to determine if he fell asleep at the wheel or was speeding.

 Tiger Woods, perhaps the greatest golfer of his generation, was seriously injured in an SUV rollover accident today at 7:00 am near the Lomita Station Sherriff’s Department of Los Angeles, California.
 According to LA County Sheriff Villanueva, Woods was hurt in a solo vehicle accident at the intersection of Hawthorne Blvd and Palos Verdes Drive, setting off a lookie-loo accident with no injuries.
-Coming just one year after the helicopter crash that claimed the life of NBA legend Kobe Bryant, the news is unwelcome.
+The news is unwelcome just one year after the helicopter crash that claimed the life of NBA legend Kobe Bryant.
 It also follows a severe car wreck that has broader implications for driver safety.
-It also comes as the golf star climbs his way back to championships after several years in the wilderness.
+It also comes as the golf star climbs back to championships after several years in the wilderness.

 However, the photos show a severe accident, including the wreck of the car itself.
 The picture shows the vehicle on the side and severely mangled.
 While Tiger is still alive and the extent of his injuries unknown, blood was on the driver’s airbag.
 Also, dispatch audio showed Tiger trapped in the vehicle and needing assistance getting out.
 According to his agent, Mark Steinberg, the golfer suffered multiple leg injuries and was in surgery earlier in the afternoon.